Albert Warner: Film career

 As a young man, along with his brother Sam, Albert Warner entered the nickelodeon business, and started displaying copies of The Great Train Robbery from a Kinetoscope at carnivals in Ohio and Pennsylvania in 1903; Sam ran the projector and Albert sold tickets.
 In 1905, Harry agreed to join his two brothers' business and sold his Youngstown bicycle shop.
-During this time, the three brothers purchased a building in New Castle, Pennsylvania; with their new building, the brothers established their first theater, The Cascade Movie Palace.
-The theater was so successful that the brothers were able to purchase a second theater in New Castle as well.
-This makeshift theatre, called the Bijou, was furnished with chairs borrowed from a local undertaker.
-In 1907, the three brothers acquired fifteen additional theaters in the state of Pennsylvania, and named their new business The Dusquesne Amusement Supply Company.
+During this time the three brothers purchased a building in New Castle, Pennsylvania; with their new building, the brothers established their first theater, The Cascade Movie Palace.
+The theater was so successful that the brothers were able to purchase a second theater in New Castle.
+This makeshift affair, called the Bijou, was furnished with chairs borrowed from a local undertaker.
+In 1907 the three brothers acquired fifteen additional theaters in the state of Pennsylvania, and named their new business The Dusquesne Amusement Supply Company.
 The three brothers then rented an office in the Bakewell building in downtown Pittsburgh with a loan from Max Fleischer.
 Harry then sent Sam to New York to purchase and ship films for their Pittsburgh exchange company, while he and Albert remained in Pittsburgh to run the business.